sunejak/Tesla-scripts/README.md

 Inspired by https://timdorr.docs.apiary.io/

-You also need the keys for the Oauth API in a file named keys.txt, defining the variables CLIENT_ID and CLIENT_SECRET
+You also need the keys for the Oauth API in a file named keys.txt, defining the variables CLIENT_ID CLIENT_SECRET EMAIL and PASSW

  1. Get data from your model S, ./sh/data_request.sh email password command
   <ul>